Kagurabachi: Other characters

-Chihiro's father and the blacksmith who forged the Enchanted Blades using Datenseki—the volatile material only his unique vision could stabilize.
-His creations bring an end to the Seitei War, though at the cost of hundreds of thousands of lives.
-After the war, Kunishige confiscated all six blades and went into hiding, eventually fathering Chihiro.
+Chihiro's father and the blacksmith who forged the Enchanted Blades.
+Prior to the Seitei War he worked as a weapons dealer, though, due to being selective with whom he sells his weapons to, he barely did enough to survive.
+Thanks to his unique vision, he was able to stabilize the Datenseki, the volatile ore used to create the Enchanted Blades.
+His blades bring an end to the Seitei War, though at the cost of hundreds of thousands of lives.
+After Akemura Soga used the Malediction on Shokoku Island, Kunishige confiscated all six blades and went into hiding, eventually fathering Chihiro.
 Feeling regret over the death and destruction caused by the blades, Kunishige, with his son Chihiro, crafted a seventh blade, Enten, for one purpose: to destroy the Enchanted Blades.
 Fifteen years after the war, he was assassinated by the Hishaku and his blades were stolen.